exercism/bash/docs/TESTS.md

 ## Exercism CLI

-You'll need the `exercism` command-line tool to download and submit exerices.
+You will need the `exercism` command-line tool to download and submit exercises.
-See [the documentation for it][exercism-cli].
+See [the exercism cli documentation][exercism-cli].

-### Wrapper function for exercism tool
+### Wrapper function for the exercism tool

 One annoying aspect of the default exercism tool is that, after you download an exercise, you have to change directory manually.
-This wrapper function handles that for you: store this in your `~/.bashrc`.
+This wrapper function handles that for you; store this in your `~/.bashrc`.
 ```bash
 exercism () {
     local out